Eastern Lightning are rumoured to use seduction, kidnappings and violence to gain new followers.

 The female Jesus, Lightning Deng (left) and Eastern Lightning founder, Zhao Weishan.

 In some ways, Eastern Lightning are hilarious.
-For starters, the cult's core belief is that Jesus Christ has been reincarnated as a middle-aged Chinese woman called Lightning Deng who now lives in Chinatown in New York.
-Then there are the bizarre evangelizing attempts to recruit China's rural communities—stuff like the sudden appearance of live snakes painted with scripture and mysterious glow sticks hidden in people's homes that somehow (I'm really not sure how) signal the second coming of Christ.
+For starters, the cult's core belief is that Jesus Christ has been reincarnated as a middle-aged Chinese woman called Lightning Deng who now lives in Chinatown, New York.
+Then there are the bizarre evangelising attempts to recruit China's rural communities – stuff like the sudden appearance of live snakes painted with scripture and mysterious glow sticks hidden in people's homes that somehow (I'm really not sure how) signal the second coming of Christ.

 To their victims, though, Eastern Lightning aren't a joke.
 In fact, to some they must seem kind of terrifying.
-The cult operates by infiltrating China’s underground house churches (proper ones are banned in China) and integrating themselves into the community, before allegedly seducing, kidnapping, bribing, or blackmailing members into joining them.
-Highly organized and comprised of more than a million members, according to some estimates, Eastern Lightning train their leaders to build trust slowly over months before making their move.
+The cult operate by infiltrating China’s underground house churches (proper ones are banned in China) and integrating themselves into the community, before allegedly seducing, kidnapping, bribing or blackmailing members into joining them.
+Highly organised and comprised of over a million members, according to some estimates, Eastern Lightning train their leaders to build trust slowly over months before making their move.

 Their activities have not gone unnoticed by the Communist Party of China (CPC) and the two sides are currently engaged in a low-key fight to the death.

-Items Eastern Lightning adherents hid in people's homes as part of their evangelizing scheme.
+Items Eastern Lightning adherents hid in people's homes as part of their evangelising scheme.

-One of Eastern Lightning's main tenets is that the Communist Party of China is Satan incarnate—they call it “the Great Red Dragon”—and that its rise to power signifies the end of the world.
-That may sound like the plot of a video-game, but in a country where the persecution of Christians continues to rise and unregistered religious leaders are imprisoned or “re-educated through labor" by the government, it's perhaps not all that surprising that religious rhetoric is becoming so militant.
+One of Eastern Lightning's main tenets is that the Communist Party of China is Satan incarnate – they call it “The Great Red Dragon” – and that its rise to power signifies the end of the world.
+That may sound like the plot of a video-game, but in a country where the persecution of Christians continues to rise and unregistered religious leaders are imprisoned or “re-educated through labour" by the government, it's perhaps not all that surprising that religious rhetoric is becoming so militant.

 Eastern Lightning started in the 90s when their founder, Zhao Weishan, met a woman in Zhengzhou, Henan province.
-The woman called herself “Lightning Deng” and had written a book, Lightning from the Orient, which restyled the Christian narrative in Chinese terms.
-It's unclear whether the two are in on the plot together or if Zhao is taking advantage of Deng, but what's certain is that it was Zhao who declared her to be the reincarnation of Christ and started gathering followers with her as the spiritual leader.
+The woman called herself “Lightning Deng” and had written a book, Lightning from the Orient, which re-styled the Christian narrative in Chinese terms.
+It's unclear whether the two are in on the plot together – or whether Zhao is taking advantage of Deng – but what's certain is that it was Zhao who declared her to be the reincarnation of Christ and started gathering followers with her as the spiritual leader.

-While the cult have remained largely secretive in their home country, they briefly surfaced at the end of last year, holding protests across China to coincide with the "Mayan Apocalypse."
-Wei Guangzheng, a 30-year-old interior designer from Hebei province, told me some peculiar stories about the cult, which began to take hold of his neighborhood around the time of the 2012 apocalypse washout.
+While the cult have remained largely secretive in their home country, they briefly surfaced at the end of last year, holding protests across China to coincide with the "Mayan Apocalypse".
+Wei Guangzheng, a 30-year-old interior designer from Hebei province, told me some peculiar stories about the cult, which began to take hold of his neighbourhood around the time of the 2012 apocalypse washout.

 “Most of their believers live in the countryside, with little education, and they're mostly unemployed," he said.
-"They dance naked together in their basement—all female—and light up bonfires, like a party.
-A few days before the 2012 ‘doomsday,’ a preacher came to our house when my mother was alone, saying that the end of the world was coming and she had to join Eastern Lightning to be saved.
-My mom replied, 'I've arranged to play mahjong with friends and I have to go.
+"They dance naked together in their basement – all female – and light up bonfires, like a party.
+A few days before the 2012 ‘Doomsday’, a preacher came to our house when my mother was alone, saying that the end of the world was coming and she had to join Eastern Lightning to be saved.
+My mum replied, 'I've arranged to play mahjong with friends and I have to go.
 I haven't got time to believe in God right now.'
-Good one, Mom."
+Good one, Mum."